Clubhouse (app): Backchannel

-Backchannel is the messaging function that allows users to interact individually or within a group via text.
+Backchannel is the messaging function which allows users to interact individually or within a group via text.
 The Backchannel feature was initially leaked on June 18, 2021, in response to the launch of Spotify Greenroom.
-This is notable because, until this point, Clubhouse was voice only with no way to hyperlink or message.
+This is notable step because, until this point, Clubhouse was voice only with no way to hyperlink or message.
 It was entirely dependent on Instagram and Twitter for text messaging.
 The feature was initially leaked in the App Store, which the company says was an accident on Twitter.
 A month later, after multiple failed attempts, the Clubhouse Backchannel finally launched on July 14, 2021.

 Explore

 The homepage of Clubhouse provides access to ongoing chat rooms, which are recommended based on the people and clubs that are followed by the user.
-By tapping the magnifying glass icon, users will be redirected to the explore page.
-On the explore page, users can search for people and clubs to follow and also find conversations categorized by topics.
+As the users tap on the magnifying glass icon, they will be redirected to the explore page.
+On that page, users can search for people and clubs to follow and also find conversations categorized by topics.

 Clubhouse Payments

-This is the direct payment service provided by the app, which allows users to send money to content creators who had enabled this functionality in their profile.
-Users may send money to a creator by clicking on their profile, press "Send Money", and enter the desired amount to send.
+This is the direct payment service provided by the app, which allows users to send money to content creators.
+It includes those users who had enabled this functionality in their profile.
+Money can be sent from users to the creator by clicking on their profile.
+Press "Send Money" then enter the amount you want to send.
 When a user does this for the first time, they'll be prompted to register a credit or a debit card.
 The total received amount will go to the creator.
-The user will also be charged a small card processing fee according to Clubhouse's payment processing partner, Stripe.
+The user will also be charged a small card processing fee as per the Clubhouse's payment processing partner, Stripe.

 Creator First

-Clubhouse Creator First is an accelerator program intended to help content creators on Clubhouse build their audience and monetize their content with a direct payment system.
+Clubhouse Creator First is an accelerator program that is intended to help content creators on Clubhouse build their audience and monetize their content with a direct payment system.
+Creator First paid $5,000 a month to 24 creator shows over 3 months.

-Creator First paid $5,000 a month to 24 creator shows for 90 days as it failed to secure any sponsorships for the creators.
-The pilot program drew heavy criticism from users over lack of transparency over the selection criteria and terms of the Creator First contracts.

 Icon

-Clubhouse app icon is a regularly changing grayscale profile photo of a social change leader and platform users.
-This is unique in app development, as most companies hire a designer to create an icon, whereas Clubhouse harvests user photos instead.
+The Clubhouse app icon is a regularly changing grayscale profile photo of a social change leader and platform users.
+This is unique in app development because most companies hire a designer to create an icon, whereas Clubhouse harvests user photos instead.